 In New York, employees who have been injured on the job have several options regarding workers’ compensation settlements.
 There are actually two parts to a worker’s comp claim, lost wages and medical.
 What many people don’t realize is that they can settle one part and leave the other part open in many cases.
 Can you get future medical payments in one lump sum?
 Is that a permanent arrangement?
-A knowledgeable New York workers’ comp attorney can help you sort it all out.
+A knowledgeable New York workers’ compensation attorney can help you sort it all out.
 It helps to have an understanding of the law and how the process works.

 The Walk-In Stipulation Calendar, called the WISK Program, allows claimants to address specific issues via a written stipulation that they or their legal counsel prepare.
 They then request a hearing which usually occurs very quickly, often within a week.
-The case then goes before the Worker’s Compensation Board which decides on the case and within five days issues a written Notice of Decision to the claimant.
+The case then goes before the New York Worker’s Compensation Board which decides on the case and within five days issues a written Notice of Decision to the claimant.
 This decision cannot be appealed, and it is final.

 If the medical portion of your claim is pretty straightforward and you have a good idea of the expenses that you will incur, this may be a good option because it is so fast and easy.
 It is great for claims that are not very complex or extensive.